IBM/SalesEnablement-VMware-L3/docs/Dedicated/Managing.md

 9. Click the **Infrastructure** option in left hand menu.
 10. Click the **{{itz.dedicated.clusterName}}** entry in the list of clusters.

-Recall from the provisioning click-thru demonstration that a three node converged cluster created.
+Recall from the provisioning click-thru demonstration that a three node converged cluster was created.
 From this page hosts can be added and removed from the cluster.

 11. Click the **Add** button to add a host.